Safeguarding Our Pupils

 Mr Andy Mari (Safeguarding Lead and Deputy Headteacher)

-Mrs Clare Elson (Safeguarding Lead and Inclusion Leader)
+Mrs Clare Elson (Deputy Safeguarding Lead and Inclusion Leader)

-Miss Jessica Carter (Safeguarding Lead and Extended Provision Manager)
+Miss Jessica Carter (Deputy Safeguarding Lead and Extended Provision Manager)

 Staff at Roebuck have a responsibility to safeguard children.
 If you ever have a concern about a child or a member of staff then please contact one of our designated safeguarding leads as detailed above.

 Safeguarding posters can be located around the school as well as being placed prominently on all classroom doors.

 Worried or concerned about a child or young person?